$142,725Average Value$101Average Price per Sq Ft12Homes For Sale

 Perry schools claim solid Niche grades and a strong wrestling program

-Perry Elementary School receives a Niche grade of A-minus, and Perry Junior High School is rated B. The B-minus-rated Perry High School is known for an outstanding wrestling program that’s claimed numerous state championships throughout the past 60-plus years.
+Students attend Perry Lower Elementary School from kindergarten through Grade 2 before moving to Perry Upper Elementary for grades 3 through 6.
+The two elementary schools share a campus and a Niche grade of A-minus.
+Perry Junior High School is rated B, and the B-minus-rated Perry High School is known for an outstanding wrestling program that’s claimed numerous state championships throughout the past 60-plus years.
 Perry Wrestling Monument Park celebrates this legacy with a prominent display downtown.
 Oklahoma’s School Choice program allows students to pursue the educational pathways that best suit their needs.

 Kids are challenged to excel at Perry Elementary School.